 Well here is the obvious one, When it’s hot outside, hide!
 Vegas burns through Millions of Dollars every year on Air Conditioning costs, almost nowhere inside in Las Vegas is not cooled down to a pleasant 70°F (21°C).
 So if it’s too hot in the Kitchen, Get out…or in, in this case.

-Yep during the hottest parts of the day it really is just best to be inside.
-Fortunately Vegas really is designed this way.
-Each Hotel and Casino is a gigantic Maze of entertainemt complexes.
-Huge indoor shopping mauls, Giant Casino floors, Large plaza’s of reatraunts cafes, bars and food courts.
+Yep during the hottest parts of the day, it really is just best to be inside.
+Fortunately, Vegas really is designed this way.
+Each Hotel and Casino is a gigantic Maze of entertainment complexes.
+Huge indoor shopping malls, Giant Casino floors, Large plazas of restaurants cafes, bars and food courts.
 There really is a ton to see and do inside in Las Vegas.

 In a Vegas Summer, it is hot from the moment the sun rises.
 With dawn temps still above 85°F(30°C), there is no rest bite from the heat, but at least it is a little cooler.
 Plan any outdoor activities for the early morning and late afternoon.
 Ane by Outdoor activities we d not mean anything remotely physical as it’s just too hot for that.
 But Anything at all that involves being outdoors.
 So Pool time, Outdoor attractions, Walking the Strip, The Premium Malls.
 Simply anything that involves being in the open air over must be restricted to the morning or late afternoon.
 At the peak of the day, it’s just too hot.